ipld/ipld/design/tricky-choices/dag-pb-forms-impl-and-use.md

 ## Go data forms

 go-ipfs defers all its dag-pb concerns to [go-merkledag](https://github.com/ipfs/go-merkledag/).
 Which in turn serves as a translation layer between the serialized forms and the in-memory forms of these nodes.
-Serialization happens in [go-merkledag/pb](https://github.com/ipfs/go-merkledag/tree/master/pb) which started life as a protobuf codegen but has been manually tweaked since then my a few of us for various reasons.
+Serialization happens in [go-merkledag/pb](https://github.com/ipfs/go-merkledag/tree/master/pb) which started life as a protobuf codegen but has been manually tweaked since then by a few of us for various reasons.

 go-merkledag/pb has `PBNode` and `PBLink`, matching the protobuf schema.